joans/joans.github.io/src/posts/japan-gokayama.md

 > Check out an interactive Map of the places we visited [here](https://wanderlog.com/view/ipgoeoyijw/japan-trip/shared).
 I will update this map as we continue our Journey.
 This post is about Day 9.

 ![Exile house](/images/japan09/2023-05-06_091834_00.jpg)
-Small house in the [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) style that was used as an exile house for people that misbehaved in the village, kind of a prison.
+Small house in the [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) style that was used as an exile house for people that misbehaved in the village to expel them from the community.
 This hut is the only exile hut remaining in Japan, it is [just a replica though](https://www.mlit.go.jp/tagengo-db/en/R1-00124.html).
 ![Inside the Gassho-Zukuri house](/images/japan09/2023-05-06_093031_00.JPG) We also visitied a [Gassho-Zukuri](https://en.wikipedia.org/wiki/Minka) house and saw the insides of it.
 These houses are quite spacious but they also had to fulfill a lot of functions.
 This is what we learned about the houses: